oliverkoetter/kopfkino/README.md

 This route is also designed to accept a POST request and its purpose is to test the natural language processing in place.
 The response is the segmented input text.

 ## Maintainers
-oliverkoetter (owner)
+If you have any questions or remarks, feel free get in touch. oliverkoetter (owner)